vrugtehagel/yozo/README.md

 Yozo itself is written in the `src/` directory.
 The documentation (and rest of the site) resides under `site/`.
 Assets are stored in `site/-/`.

+## Current todo (in order)
+ - Add code-editor behavior (`input-keybinds`)
+ - Add presets
+ - Add save system
+ - Add console logs and pings

+## Potential additions
+Here's a list of things that I would like if they fit within budget
+ - Make `elements.foobar` work even for conditional (`#if`, `#else-if`, `#else`) elements. _I SHOULD DO THIS_ because the current implementation is wasteful.
+Elements should be reused whereever possible, and if they are reused, there is no reason not to have `elements` work as expected.
+ - Simplify `__achoredAdd` and related
+ - Easier imports (potentially using `<link>`).
+Not sure if this is actually useful enough; it is already possible to import things and the API for this would not fit into `$` very prettily (maybe it should just go into `imports`?).
+ - Add warning for when you use a global effect (i.e. effect with non-local dependencies) inside a component definition.
+ -

 ## Todo

 Below this, there's a more detailed breakdown of the site and what's needed.